 This will vary, depending on your animal’s baseline level of health and wellness.
 But at a minimum, we recommend popping in at least once a year for an annual check-up this is performed with your pet’s annual vaccination.
 Remember pets age much faster than us, as a rule of thumb 1 dog year is 7 human years.

 For our senior patients over 7 we recommend at least 2 checkups per year.
 To help with this we offer a FREE senior consult for all animals 6 months after their annual vaccinations with us.

 When and why should i desex my pet?

-We recommend desexing your dog at around 5-6 months of age.
+We recommend desexing your dog at around 5-6 months of age for cats and small breed dogs.
 This corresponds with the average onset of sexual maturity for both male and female dogs.
+For larger breed dogs there is now evidence to delay desexing to 12-months where possible .
 Council legislation requires all dogs to receive a tattoo inside their left ear at the time of the procedure.